orchestratora/rfcs/accepted/0000-html-config-props.md

 [it's attributes](https://github.com/orchestratora/orchestrator/blob/8eb225cafa10ae71c5d5c0c00cfa0376459f90d9/libs/html-tag/src/lib/html-tag/html-tag-config.ts#L14)
 which is limited to strings only.

-It will be useful to allow to set properties of the HTML element which will exand the values allowed to be set on the element to any JS objects.
+It will be useful to allow to set properties of the HTML element which will expand the values allowed to be set on the element to any JS objects.

 ## Detailed Explanation